TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### M

-The 'M' collection contains 7 languages, of which 1 is tested, and 54 code snippets.
+The 'M' collection contains 7 languages, of which 2 are tested, and 54 code snippets.

 - [Mathematica](https://sampleprograms.io/languages/mathematica)
 - [Matlab](https://sampleprograms.io/languages/matlab)